damsolanke/Cross_Domain_Predictive_Analytics_Dashboard/README.md

 ### Process Steps

 1. **Data Collection**
-   - Domain-specific API connectors fetch data from external sources
+   - Domain-specific API connectors fetch data from external public APIs:
+     - OpenWeatherMap API for weather data (current conditions and forecasts)
+     - Alpha Vantage API for economic indicators and financial markets data
+     - News API for trending topics and sentiment analysis
+     - TomTom Traffic API and TransitLand API for transportation metrics
    - API calls are optimized with rate limiting and batching where possible
    - Data is validated for format compliance and completeness
+   - Graceful fallback to simulated data when API access fails

 2. **Data Processing**
    - Raw data is cleaned, normalized and transformed for analysis